 4. Get lost among the back roads and canals behind Twizel

 Twizel is one of my favourite getaways on the South Island.
-Between its great location in between the best parts of the Mackenzie Country and beautiful views, it is also a gateway to dozens of unexplored adventures.
+It's in between the best parts of the Mackenzie Country, has beautiful views, and is a gateway to dozens of unexplored adventures.

 I love biking along the back canals behind Twizel along Ben Ohau Station, especially turning doing the unknown dirt roads to see what’s on the other side.

 My favourite little spot has to be Lake Poaka.
 More like a pond pretending to be a lake, it’s an incredibly peaceful place to go camping and chill out for a few days, where you will more than likely have the place to yourself.

 5. Cruise down Braemar Road between Tekapō and Pūkaki

 Braemar Road between Tekapō and Lake Pūkaki has to be one of Mackenzie Country’s best-kept secrets.
 An unsealed backcountry road, it connects the road along the Mt John Observatory with the eastern side of Lake Pūkaki.